10 Handy Tips on How to Choose a WordPress Theme

 5. How can I make my WordPress theme faster?

-You can optimize images, add a CDN, enable caching, send fewer HTTP requests, reduce page sizes, use little JS and optimize the website’s PageSpeed to get a faster theme.
+You can optimize images, add a CDN, enable caching, send fewer HTTP requests, reduce page sizes, use little JS and optimize the website’s PageSpeed to get a visually appealing and fast theme.

 Choose The Best Theme for Your WordPress Website